 However, with all this talk of AI, VR and other acronyms and technical jargon, it can be difficult to understand what it all means to the daily working life of an HR or recruitment professional.
 Here, we attempt to answer five pressing questions on the topic.

-1. What are automation and AI and why should I care about them?
+1. What are automation and AI and why should I care?

 Automated solutions take the legwork out of the manual HR and recruitment processes that have been conducted in the same, laborious way for decades.
 AI uses machine learning to simulate human intelligence with computers, or - as we have all come to understand it - robots.
 But, while there are many industries and roles that are genuinely under threat of extinction due to these smart technologies, anything recruitment and HR related is not one of them.
 If anything, theses roles will be augmented by the use of technology.